lmstaker/Tjasker-Inspired-Solar-Windmill-Pump/README.md

 but without any warranty.

 ## Usage
-For more information regarding the usage of this software, consult the Tjasker Instruction Manual
+For more information regarding the proper usage of this software, consult the Tjasker Instruction Manual

+## Requirements
+Raspberry Pi Tjasker system, the program requires `Python 3` or later versions and must have `Tkinter` (generally standard with Python 3 and later versions).

-## Recommendations
+## Installation Instructions
+Themed version: Download and install `TTkThemes` at <https://github.com/TkinterEP/ttkthemes/tree/master> following the instructions given there (generally easiest to download and install directly from PyPi) and download `Tjasker_GUI`, run in Idle or any Python shell.

+Unthemed version: Download `Tjasker_GUI_Unthemed`, run in Idle or any Python shell.